Application Requirements for J.D. Candidates

 - Check the status of your application online and in real-time

 Applications for all divisions are accepted after September 1 for the following academic year.
-Decisions are made on a rolling basis, therefore it is in your best interest to apply well before the priority deadline of April 1.
+Decisions are made on a rolling basis; therefore, it is in your best interest to apply well before the priority deadline of April 1.
 Applications received after the priority deadline will be evaluated on a space-available basis.
-Decisions can take 6-8 weeks from the time an application is placed in review, and we will begin notifying applicants of their acceptance in December.
+Decisions can take 6-8 weeks from when an application is placed in review, and we will begin notifying applicants of their acceptance in December.
 Applicants are responsible for submitting all required items and can check the status of their application online via the Application Status Check.

 - JD applications received by April 1 for priority consideration are guaranteed to be considered for a merit scholarship.*